-Week Observation/Participation and the Internship in Teaching Prior to Day 1 Turn in completed mentor confirmation sheet to the Holmes Center.
+Week Prior to Day 1 Turn in completed mentor confirmation sheet to the Holmes Center.
 Register for internship course (and seminar if applicable).
 Complete background check requirements.
 Attend Seminar I with the Holmes Center.
 Review this handbook and your evaluation rubric.
 Ask questions!
 Google yourself and consider going social media silent for the duration of the internship.
 Plan for Praxis II (and any other tests required for your licensure).
-Weeks 1-2 Gather information on the school (i.e., handbooks, maps, schedules, discipline policy, special education services and procedures).
+Weeks 1-2 Gather information on your placement school (i.e., handbooks, maps, schedules, discipline policy, special education services and procedures).
 Get to know your way around.
 Familiarize yourself with available district and community resources.
 Meet with the mentor teacher and plan for gradual exchange of teaching responsibilities.
-Meet with university supervisor, and arrange a time with the university supervisor to meet the mentor teacher, principal and special educators and support personnel on site.
+Meet with university supervisor and arrange a time with the university supervisor to meet the mentor teacher, principal and special educators and support personnel on site.
+Schedule observation/s.
 Set competency-based goals to be met by the midterm (see the evaluation rubric).
 Weeks 3-4 Discuss assessment practices with your mentor teacher.
 Assist the mentor teacher with current assessment efforts.
-Review "Reflection Questions for Self-Evaluation of Teaching" (handbook Appendix G).
-Begin co-planning and be sure you, your mentor teacher, and your university supervisor have made a plan to ensure you have opportunities to demonstrate the competencies described on your evaluation form.
+Be prepared to explain and answer questions regarding lesson plans and lessons observed.
+See "Reflection Questions for Self-Evaluation of Teaching" (handbook Appendix G).
+Begin co-planning and be sure you, your mentor teacher, and your university supervisor make a plan to ensure you have opportunities to demonstrate all of the competencies described on your evaluation form.
 Begin using a plan book for all lessons, regardless of lead teacher, and decide with mentor on a format for formally written lesson plans.
 Weeks 5-6 Be sure to participate in at least one staff development/professional learning activity.
-Weeks 7-8 Review mid-term evaluation with your mentor teacher and university supervisor.
-Review previous goals and set new competency-based goals to be accomplished by the end of the internship.
+Review mid-term evaluation with your mentor teacher and university supervisor.
+Weeks 7-8 Review previous goals and set new competency-based goals to be accomplished by the end of the internship.
 Confer regularly with your mentor teacher regarding your performance, lesson planning and other appropriate topics.
 Continue to assume additional responsibilities as appropriate.
-Work in accordance with your mentor teacher's contract hours.
-You should be available to serve duty with your mentor teacher, attend faculty/staff meetings and in-service events, and participate in other appropriate professional activities.
 Weeks 9-12 Enjoy your lead teaching opportunity!
 Request letters of recommendation.
 Arrange for gradual transition of class(es) back to mentor teacher.
 Attend Seminar II.
 This is a requirement.
 Week 13-14 Review final evaluation with your mentor teacher and university supervisor.
 Attend Seminar III.
 This is a requirement.